-There are currently 2.8 billion social media users worldwide.
+In 2020, over 3.6 billion people were using social media worldwide, a number projected to increase to almost 4.41 billion in 2025.
 This means that over a third of the world’s population is using some form of social media.
 Social media is a commonplace platform for communication today, have you ever considered how to create own social media app?

 We compiled a list of seven must-have features to keep in mind when you develop your own custom social networking app.

 Using existing login information from a social network provider like Facebook, Twitter, or Google, the user can sign in to your app instead of creating a new account.
 This simplifies registrations and logins for end users.

 Users look for features that help them to edit the design and styling of the public profile.
 The app should include some tools and features like customization of profile pictures, cover photo, nicknames, etc.

 Users love to connect with their friends and see what they are up to.
 Social media app developers should create features to allow finding and inviting friends with one click.
 Also, it should intelligently suggest them based on their shared connectivity as Facebook or Twitter do.

 Newsfeed involves different types of updates, content delivery network, ways to interact with the content, means to report inappropriate postings etc.

 The content can be shown in chronological order.
 Or you can use complex algorithms to customize the feed and arrange the news based on its importance to a specific user.
 Some apps also offer personalized content suggestions, using machine learning algorithms to determine your preferences and interests.

 Facebook, Twitter, and Instagram are arranging their newsfeeds from the most to the least important.

 To develop a full-featured app that does so much more than just messaging, it is necessary to integrate with third-party services.
 The users don’t have to switch between apps if your app will be more akin to a blend of messaging, social gaming, and social media.
 You can include the following services: